1evgen/1evgen/README.md

 - 🌱 I’m currently learning **React js**

-- 🤝 I’m looking for help with **Collaborating on exciting projects and learning from fellow developers.**
+- 🤝 I’m looking for **Collaborating on exciting projects and learning from fellow developers.**

 - 📫 How to reach me **evgusa83@gmail.com**